huggingface/blog/inferentia-llama2.md

                              top_k=50,
                              top_p=0.9)
 >>> tokenizer.batch_decode(outputs, skip_special_tokens=True)
-['<s> What is deep-learning ?\nThe term “deep-learning” refers to a type of machine-learning that aims to model high-level abstractions of the data in the form of a hierarchy of multiple layers of increasingly complex processing nodes.']
+['What is deep-learning ?\nThe term “deep-learning” refers to a type of machine-learning that aims to model high-level abstractions of the data in the form of a hierarchy of multiple layers of increasingly complex processing nodes.']
 ```

-Note, however, that a few restrictions apply.
+*Note: when passing multiple input prompts to a model, the resulting token sequences must be padded to the left with an end-of-stream token.
+The tokenizers saved with the exported models are configured accordingly.*

-Only the following generation strategies are supported:
+The following generation strategies are supported:

 - greedy search,
-- multinomial sampling with top-k, top-p with temperature.
+- multinomial sampling with top-k and top-p (with temperature).

-Most logits pre-processing/filters (such as repetition penalty) are also supported.
+Most logits pre-processing/filters (such as repetition penalty) are supported.

 ## All-in-one with `optimum-neuron` pipelines

 For those who like to keep it simple, there is an even simpler way to use an LLM model on AWS inferentia 2 using [optimum-neuron pipelines](https://huggingface.co/docs/optimum-neuron/guides/pipelines).

 Using them is as simple as: